-2.2.2 Market Messages Once you have selected a Market Message you will be automatically directed to its cover page which will tell you about the flow and include: - a description of the Market Message, - the version number. - any notes associated to that specific Market Message and, - a list of all the data items included within the selected Market Message
+2.2.2 Market Messages

+When a specified Market Message is selected, you will be automatically directed to its cover page which will tell you about the flow and include:

+- a description of the Market Message, - the version number, - any notes associated to that specific Market Message and, - a list of all the data items included within the selected Market Message

+RETAIL ENERGY CပံDE

 To view the content of a Market Message in more detail, you will have to scroll down and select a scenario variant.
 Note: If you have previously filtered a source and target, you will still have to select a scenario variant.

 The Scenario Variants table details which industry parties can send and receive this message.
 Each combination of source and target has a unique reference number, called the Scenario Variant.
 This table also details the "Owner", i.e. the code under which changes are governed.

+If the Market Message has a significantly long list of associated Data Items or Scenario Variants, the left-panel (below) can be selected which will automatically direct you to the required area of the page with the information you are looking for, without the need to scroll down the page.

+Note: Your specified selection will turn to a darker green

-2.2.3 Flow Structure After selecting a Scenario Variant, you will be directed to a page where the flow structure will be displayed (e.g., shown below).
+2.2.3 Flow Structure

+After selecting a Scenario Variant, you will be directed to a page where the flow structure will be displayed (e.g., shown below).
 The table sets out how the flow is structured.
 Each group represents a line within the Market Message file.
-For example, the first group (reference ZPD) would sit under the header row and contain the Settlement Date, Settlement Code, Run Type Code, Run Number and GSP Group data items.
+For example, the first group (reference 196) would sit under the header row and contain the MPAN Core and BSC Validation Status.

+Group ID Group Description Range Condition L1 12 L3 L4 L5 L6 L7 L8 Data item Name Data Item Rule 196 MPAN Cores 1 - G Modality Cardinality Levels 1 1 MPAN Core BSC Validation Status 765 Site Visit Information 0 - G

 Note: You can find out more about data flow structures in the 'Data Transfer Handbook' (for DTN messages) and 'Gas User File Design Specification' (for RGMA and legacy SPAA messages); these are published by ElectraLink.
 For messages sent over IX, the UK Link Manual provides flow structure information.
 See section 5 for further information.

+RETAIL ENERGY ငပံDE

+Range: This outline how many instances a Group needs to be implemented.
+The minimum number of instances is referred to as the modality and the maximum number of instances is referred to as the cardinality.

+Levels: Presents the relationship between each of the data items within a Group and there conditionality (1 = Mandatory, O = Optional, C = Conditional).